 When Should You Request Your Social Security Disability Records?

 If your initial application for Social Security Disability benefits has been denied (and it is important to remember that approximately 70 percent of initial applications are indeed denied by the SSA), then it is in your best interests to obtain a copy of your Social Security Disability file from the SSA.
 You will need to have this information prior to your hearing before an administrative law judge.

-When you request a hearing before an administrative law judge to appeal the SSA's decision to deny your benefits, you will want to know what information the SSA based their decision on.
-It tis important to review your file to make sure that you had not left out any key information that is vital to filing a successful disability claim.
+When you request a hearing before an administrative law judge to appeal the SSA's decision to deny your benefits, you will want to know what information the SSA bases its decision on.
+It is important to review your file to make sure that you have not left out any key information that is vital to filing a successful disability claim.

 You should also have a disability attorney review your file.
 It is in your best interest to work with a disability attorney during the Social Security Disability process.
 An attorney will know what evidence is needed to prove your claim for disability benefits.
 By reviewing the records the SSA has on your case, your attorney will be able to determine whether or not key information is missing and what further evidence should be provided to the administrative law judge who will be hearing your case.

 In addition to obtaining records during the application process, you may also want to obtain a copy of your Social Security Disability file when you are receiving disability benefits, especially if your case has come up for a continuing disability review.
 It is important to know what records the SSA has regarding your case and how those records may affect your existing disability benefits.

 How to Get Your Social Security Disability File